experimentarium/etsap-tiam/docs/model_objective/introduction-tiam.md

 As a starting point of the underlying methodology, commodities are provided by domestic mining or imports as primary energy for further processing.
 Certain parameters are exogenously set as energy prices or potentials for mining.
 The primary energy is provided to be converted to the final energy sectors to satisfy the end use demand.

-The end use sectors in TIAM are split into five different categories- industry, transport, households, commercial and agriculture (see Figure 2).
+The end use sectors in TIAM are split into five different categories: industry, transport, households, commercial and agriculture (see Figure 2).

 The time horizon of TIAM starts in 2018 and ends in 2100.
 The demand is based on the statistics of the base year in 2018, and it is projected via drivers such as GDP or changes in population.
 Furthermore, TIAM distinguishes between twelve time slices.
 There are four for each season and three for day, night and the peak hour.